What is Homeless Outreach?

 Referral services - For shelter to St. Vincent de Paul and other shelters when beds are available.
 Direct services - disabled bus passes, day trippers/tokens, eye glasses, and reduced vouchers for CA ID, family reuinfication and other services on funding availalable.

-Information - on various social service resources fro mental health, job training programs, drugs and alcohol treatment, case management, food, clothing, financial assistance, transportation and other services.
+Information - on various social service resources for mental health, job training programs, drugs and alcohol treatment, case management, food, clothing, financial assistance, transportation and other services.

 The Mission of the Homeless Outreach Program